The Trust (2016 film): Release

-The film premiered at South by Southwest on March 13, 2016.
-The film was released on DirecTV on April 14, 2016, before being released on video on demand and in theaters on May 13, 2016, by Saban Films.
+The film premiered at South by Southwest on March 14, 2016.
+The film was released on DirecTV on April 14, 2016, before being released on video on demand and in theaters on May 13, 2016, by Saban Capital Group's Saban Films.

 Home media

 The film was released on DVD and Blu-ray on August 2, 2016.

 Reception

 The Trust received mixed reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 63%, based on 46 reviews, with an average rating of 5.47/10.
+On Rotten Tomatoes, the film has an approval rating of 64%, based on 46 reviews, with an average rating of 5.47/10.
 The critical consensus states: "The Trust may not be an all-time heist classic, but its solidly workmanlike plot -- and the chemistry between Nicolas Cage and Elijah Wood -- should satisfy genre enthusiasts."
 On Metacritic, the film has a score of 58 out of 100, based on 12 critics, indicating "mixed or average reviews".